 An 8-Kbyte address space, referred to as near data memory, is reserved in the data memory space between 0x0000 and 0x1FFF.
-Near data memory is directly addressable via a 13-bit absolute address field within all file register instructions.
+Near data memory is directly addressable through a 13-bit absolute address field within all file register instructions.

-The memory regions included in the near data region will depend on the amount of data memory implemented for each dsPIC30F device variant.
-At a minimum, the near data region will include all of the SFRs and some of the X data memory.
-For devices that have smaller amounts of data memory, the near data region may include all of X memory space and possibly some or all of Y memory space.
-Refer to Figure 3-1 for more details.
+The memory regions included in the near data region depend on the amount of data memory implemented for each dsPIC33F/PIC24H device variant.
+At a minimum, the near data region includes all the SFRs and some of the X data memory.
+For devices that have smaller amounts of data memory, the near data region can include all of X memory space and possibly some or all of Y memory space.
+Refer to Figure 3-1, for more details.

-The entire 64K data space can be addressed directly using the MOV instruction.
-Note: Refer to the dsPIC30F Programmer's Reference Manual (DS70030) for further details.
+Note: The entire 64K data space can be addressed directly using the MOV instruction.
+Refer to the "16-bit MCU and DSC Programmer's Reference Manual' (DS70157), for more details.